Washington

 Ohio has millions of acres of flat, sunny land—the ideal landscape for building utility-scale solar or wind farms.
 Right now, solar is more appealing to developers because the cost to install photovoltaic (PV) panels has dropped drastically in recent years.
 Solar farms are also more attractive to landowners and neighbors because the panels sit close to the ground and are surrounded by vegetation, making them less noticeable.

-But for some reason, solar doesn’t appeal to the Ohio Senate.
-If you’re interested in leasing your land for solar development, you must first understand the currently contentious solar landscape in Ohio.
+But for some reason, solar doesn’t appeal to the Ohio Senate and citizens, pushing the state down to 26th in the national ranking for solar.
+Moreover, if you’re interested in leasing your land for solar development, you must first understand the currently contentious solar landscape in Ohio.

 State Policies Largely Oppose Solar

 Time and again, Ohio lawmakers have taken measures to gut the state’s renewable energy program.
 In 2014, Senate Bill 310 loosened clean energy rules for utilities.
-Then, in 2019, House Bill 6 bailed out the state’s two nuclear power plants.
+Then, in 2019, House Bill (HB) 6 bailed out the state’s two nuclear power plants.
 Part of HB 6 lowered the renewable energy requirement for utilities from 12.5 percent to 8.5 percent by 2026, and the regulation will drop after that date.
+Furthermore, in early 2023, the Ohio Power Siting Board rejected a request for a solar project due to local opposition.
+They then proceeded to approve an even larger project, saying that the opposition was not sufficient to stop construction.
+These seemingly conflicting conclusions leave developers weary to monetarily pursue development in Ohio.

 The latest legislation out of the Ohio Senate—SB 52—creates even more hurdles for renewable developments.
 It grants county commissions the power to limit or outright ban solar and wind energy projects.
 It can even pull the plug on installations that are already in development.